Per-Hour Learning Potential / Utility: ★★★★★★ (6/7)

 Pages 204 – 205: Fascinating example of feedback: people with Botox who have trouble smiling actually have trouble being happy… Achor also references some of the research on emotional suppression, though he doesn’t go very deep.

-(I love Achor’s interjections about review board permission.
+(Less life-and-death: I love Achor’s interjections about review board permission.
 It is hilarious that he has so much trouble when other experimenters get approved for poison ivy and Botox injections and, apparently, experiments in which Achor was bruised and battered by a moving floor.”

 Pages 207 – 209: Achor points out the importance of humor and also notes that it’s a learnableskill…